Allstate Foundations Purple Purse Campaign

 The Allstate Foundation and YWCA are long-time partners that have come together on many

 domestic violence initiatives.
-YWCA is the largest provider of comprehensive services to victims
+YWCA is the largest provider of comprehensive services to victims of domestic violence and their children nationwide.

 Primary Points